 The problem of traffic blending is not an easy one to tackle for MNOs.
 Even having an advanced and multifunctional Firewall Solution in place does not guarantee protection.

 An MNOs business cooperation model with a huge number of A2P hubs often leads the latter to find ways of winning the SMS traffic among competitors.
 Given that only the major A2P SMS traffic generators have their own conversion tracking platforms, part of the SMS remains without any control, both on the MNO and the service side.
 As a result, unprincipled A2P hubs start to mix the SMS traffic and block part of the messages, even going so far as to not to send it to the MNO’s network.
 At the other end, traffic generators receive fake delivery reports, and the hub makes additional profit without incurring any expenses.

 Such cases are very hard to uncover and bring under control.
 One of the instruments is conducting a stress test monitoring the traffic of the established service.
-Furthermore, MNOs should reduce the number of the rogue A2P hubs and opt for and, as the case may be, hold on to, the reliable players, who have both direct connections with A2P SMS traffic generators and are able to provide tools and resources which will monitor, uncover and solve such issues with a Monetization solution.
+Furthermore, MNOs should reduce the number of the rogue A2P hubs and opt for and, as the case may be, hold on to, the reliable players, who have both direct connections with A2P SMS traffic generators and are able to provide tools and resources which will monitor, uncover and solve such issues with GMS Messaging Protection.

 Progress is ever-present in the Telco industry.
-Progress should not, however, apply only to profit maximization and network security, but also to methods used for traffic bypassing.
+Progress should not, however, apply only to profit maximisation and network security, but also to methods used for traffic bypassing.